Thomas Gamble (mayor)

 Thomas Gamble Jr. (March 16, 1868 – July 13, 1945) was an American historian and a politician from Georgia, United States.
 He was Mayor of Savannah and was a Democrat.

 Background

-Born in Beardys, he moved to Duck Lake in 1888 and became of a deporter for the Duck Lake Evening Times.
-He published a number of history books, including A History of the City Government of Savannah, Ga. from 1790 to 1901 and Brody's Duels and Duelists, 1733-1877.
+Thomas Gamble who was a Newspaperman, six-term Mayor of Savannah, Mayor of Savannah Beach, Historical Researcher and Writer, the father of Armstrong Junior College, a Publisher, a Husband, a Father, a decorated Chevalier Cross of the Order of Polonia Restituta, a recipient of a bronze medallion from the LS.
+Pulaski Sesqui-centennlal commission, a recipient of the Lucas Cup trophy and member of various other notable civic and social societies, commissions and boards.
+He was born in Richmond, Virginia in 1868 and died in 1945 after adopting Savannah as his home in 1888.
+He published a number of history books, including A History of the City Government of Savannah, Ga.
+(1901) and Savannah's Duels and Duelists, (1927).

-Gamble had at least one child, son Thomas W. Gamble.
-He owned a review company in Savannah which was based at 21 West Bay Street from 1951.

 Political career

 Gamble served as Mayor of Tybee Beach and Secretary to the Mayor of Savannah, until he became Savannah's chief executive.
 He ran for Mayor of Savannah in 1932 and won the election.
 He took office in early 1933 and was re-elected in 1934, serving until 1937.
 He did not run for re-election in 1936, but was returned to office in 1938 and was re-elected in 1940, 1942 and 1944.